 Program areas at Partners of the Americas

-Economic development & health (edh): Partners of the Americas develops innovative, market-driven solutions and fosters productive partnerships to create sustainable change.
-Partners of the Americas stimulates economic development by building local capacity, catalyzing innovation, and creating broader access to resources.
+Agriculture and food security unit: Partners develops innovative, market-driven solutions and fosters productive partnerships to create sustainable change.
+Partners stimulates economic development by building local capacity, catalyzing innovation, and creating broader access to resources.
 Partners has implemented economic development programs for more than 30 years in over 30 countries in latin america, the caribbean, africa, and asia.
-Over this time, Partners of the Americas has trained over 235,000 beneficiaries and increased the productivity and economic returns for over 4,200 small businesses, local organizations, and entrepreneurs.
-Since 2012, Partners of the Americas has also worked to improve maternal and child nutrition through improved breastfeeding practices and increased consumption of fortified foods.
+Over time, Partners has empowered stakeholders and beneficiaries to increase productivity, competitiveness, and local capacity.
+Since 2012, Partners has also worked to increase physical availability of and economic access to nutritious food through consumption of fortified foods, and raise awareness regarding basic nutrition, water, sanitation and hygiene.